drpicox/classroom--cards-game--2022/src/main/resources/blog/2022-07-21_more_details_about_how_villagers_eat_food.md

  * Given there are 0 "Villager" and 2 "Militia" cards.
  * Given there are 3 "Berry" and 0 "Apple" cards.
- * The sum of all "eats" tags value should be 4.
+ * The sum of all "Eats" tags value should be 4.
- * The sum of all "food" tags value should be 3.
+ * The sum of all "Food" tags value should be 3.
  * End the current moon.
- * The sum of all "eats" tags value should be 2.
+ * The sum of all "Eats" tags value should be 2.
- * The sum of all "food" tags value should be 1.
+ * The sum of all "Food" tags value should be 1.
  * There should be 1 "Militia" cards.
  * There should be 1 "Berry" cards.